 These CDC US reports includes all 50 states, District of Columbia, Puerto Rico, Guam, Northern Mariana Islands, Palua, Republic of Marshall Islands, and US Virgin Islands.
 These are cases reported to the CDC since January 21, 2020.

 Nationwide there have been 70,206,220 reported cases and 862,494 reported deaths associated with COVID-19.

 Dr. Nancy Messonnier, Director at the National Center for Immunization and Respiratory Diseases said in a CDC telebriefing on 3-4-2020: “States are reporting results quickly and in the event of a discrepancy between CDC and state case counts, the state case counts should always be considered more up to date.”

-As of this posting, in North Carolina over the last 7 days there have been 18,452 new reported cases associated with COVID-19.
-Click here for more information on COVID-19 in North Carolina.
+As of this posting, in Georgia over the last 7 days there have been 13,348 new reported cases associated with COVID-19.
+Click here for more information on COVID-19 in Georgia.

+If you aren’t feeling well remember your local Medac is always happy to help!
 Our urgent care centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
 From 8am to 7pm we offer Rapid Antigen and send-out PCR COVID-19 testing, as well as COVID-19 antibody testing.
-To be seen by a provider, simply walk in, or save your spot online for visits by clicking here.
-For information on time-saving E-registration click here.
+To be seen by a provider, simply walk in, or save your spot online by clicking here!
+For information on E-registration to save time click here.
+Telemedicine options are available here.
 We look forward to helping you Get Better.
-Faster
+Faster!